Win Win Yeung: Biography

-WinWin Yeung was a dance teacher and backup dancer of concerts before participating in ViuTV reality talent contest programme King Maker IV.
+Yeung was a dance teacher and backup dancer of concerts before participating in ViuTV reality talent contest programme King Maker IV.
 She got 5th place on the show.
-She had an offer to be a member of girl group COLLAR but she rejected it.
+She had an offer to be a member of girl group Collar but she rejected it.

 She thought she did not fit the standard to be a girl group member, and she wanted to go back to being a dance teacher.
 Her friend suggested that she try different things other than dancing.
 She changed her mind.
 She wanted to appear on TV and perform on stage in order to introduce dancing to more people.
 Later, she received a phone call from MakerVille about a contract.
 She did not believe she had a second chance.
 She signed to MakerVille to film programmes for ViuTV.
-She is also a choreographer for groups such as P1X3L, COLLAR and Lolly Talk.
+She is also a choreographer for groups such as P1X3L, Collar and Lolly Talk.
 Singer Alfred Hui invited her to participate in a dance pop song called "Masquerade" (2022).
 In 2023, she is the only host of TV show Pay Less, Play More about travelling to Japan.